WHEN ENGINEERING INNOVATION MEETS NATIONAL DEFENCE

 He next joined optical communication components firm Finisar, taking on research and development (R&D) on optical transceivers for telecommunication companies.

-After making his mark at SaRC, he joined cybersecurity company STAR Labs, carrying out hardware hacking on commercial Internet of Things (IoT) devices, including phones and routers.
+After making his mark at SaRC, he joined cybersecurity company STAR Labs, carrying out hardware hacking on wireless commercial devices.

 Putting all his skills to good use